-In the prior year, there was no impact from the adoption of AASB16: Leases because the company does not have any operating leases in place in their capacity as the lessee.
+There is no impact from the adoption of AASB16: Leases because the company does not have any operating leases in place in their capacity as the lessee.

 (B) Property, Plant and Equipment

 Depreciation has been charged in the accounts using either the straight line or reducing balance method on all classes of depreciable assets so as to write off their book value over the estimated useful life of the asset.
 The following estimated useful lives are used in the calculation of depreciation.
 Plant and equipment 4-8 years.